yanamalamanda-madhu/Text_Editor/README.md

 ![Text_Editor_Help_Result](https://github.com/yanamalamanda-madhu/Text_Editor/blob/main/Results/Text_Editor_Help_Result.png)</br>

 ## Failing
-1.Auto-Save and Backup
+1.Auto-Save and Backup</br>
-2.Syntax highlighting for programming languages 3.Multiple fonts, font-styles ,font-sizes
+2.Syntax highlighting for programming languages</br>
+3.Multiple fonts, font-styles ,font-sizes</br>

 ## Conclusion
 primary objective was to create an application easy to use, from students and academics to professionals and general users.
 This Text_Editor is user-friendly, efficient and have features such as basic text editing, file management, and customization options.